NCC building class

 Class 4 building is a dwelling within a Class 5 (e.g. office), Class 6 (e.g. restaurant), Class 7 (e.g. warehouse), Class 8 (e.g. factory) or Class 9 (e.g. hospital) building.

 A medical centre could be categorised as either a Class 5 or a Class 9a building.
-If after the treatment, the person requires special care or the treatments leaves the patient unconscious, it’s a Class 9a building, otherwise, it’s a Class 5 building.
+If, after the treatment, the person requires special care or the treatment leaves the patient unconscious, it’s a Class 9a building; otherwise, it’s a Class 5 building.

-NCC Part A6.6 Defines a Class 6 building as a building that is used for the sale of goods or a direct supply of services.
-Restaurants and retails are examples of a Class 6 building.
+NCC Part A6G7 defines a Class 6 building as a building that is used for the sale of goods or a direct supply of services.
+Restaurants and retail are examples of a Class 6 building.

 Gyms are categorised as Class 6 buildings.
 According to NCC Part A6, they are used to supply direct services to the public.

-An NCC Class 7b is a warehouse type building.
-According to Part A6.7 of NCC Vol 1.0, a Class 7b building is a building used for the storage, display or produce of goods for sale by wholesale.
+An NCC Class 7b is a warehouse-type building.
+According to Part A6G8 of NCC Vol 1.0, a Class 7b building is a building used for the storage, display or production of goods for sale by wholesale.

 NCC Class 8 building refers to factories or labs.
-The main features of these types of buildings is that a process or handicraft is carried out within them.
-These processes ranges from manufacturing, altering, assembling, repairing, packing or cleaning.
+The main features of these types of buildings are that a process or handicraft is carried out within them.
+These processes range from manufacturing, altering, assembling, repairing, packing or cleaning.
 The risk of fire hazard is also considered to be great in an NCC Class 8 building.

 Depending on the occupancy, size and use of a farm building, it can be classified as a Class 7, 8 or 10a building.

-• Class 7: A farm building used for as a parking of several tractors or the sole purpose of storing farm products is considered a Class 7 building.
+• Class 7: A farm building used for parking of several tractors or for the sole purpose of storing farm products is considered a Class 7 building.

 • Class 8: A farm building used for repairing or manufacturing of farming machinery or production of farming products is considered a Class 8 building.

-• Class 10a: A small shed that is used for the parking of a single tractor or that is used by a single family often for a non-profitable purposes is considered a Class 10a building.
+• Class 10a: A small shed that is used for the parking of a single tractor or that is used by a single family, often for non-profit purposes, is considered a Class 10a building.

-NCC Part A6.9 classifies a hospital as a Class 9a building.
+NCC Part A6G10 classifies a hospital as a Class 9a building.
 However, it is important to know that not all medical centres are classified as Class 9a.
-Special and non-ambulatory treatments and patients’ state of unconsciousness is often associated with these type of buildings.
+Special and non-ambulatory treatments and patients’ state of unconsciousness are often associated with these types of buildings.

 A Class 9b building classification refers to a building that is used for the gathering of people.
 The purpose of this gathering could be religious, social, theatrical or political.
 Common examples of a Class 9b include: